Rudy Pompilli: Illness, final years and death

 Soon after a 1974 tour of Europe, Pompilli was diagnosed with lung cancer.
 He was not a smoker himself, and is believed to have contracted the disease through passive smoking.
 The ailing musician continued to tour with Haley throughout 1975 (including a tour of Brazil in October 1975), and that year also recorded his first and only solo album, Rudy's Rock: The Sax That Changed the World, which was recorded with session musicians and members of The Comets.
 He also continued to perform at the Nite Cap, a club in Chester, Pennsylvania; at one of his very last performances he performed with his former Comets bandmate Franny Beecher as well as then-current Comets guitarist Bill Turner.

 Pompilli died from lung cancer on February 5, 1976, in Philadelphia.
 His death affected Haley deeply.
-After fulfilling touring commitments for the year with a replacement sax player, at the end of 1976 Haley announced his retirement from performing and moved full-time to South Texas (Harlingen).
+After fulfilling touring commitments for the year with a replacement sax player, at the end of 1976 Haley announced his retirement from performing and moved full-time to Harlingen, Texas.
 Haley would return to touring and recording in 1979 and would dedicate a part of every show to Pompilli's memory with a performance of "Rudy's Rock".